 There are so many reasons why runners should strength train.

 First of all, it’s just good for you!
 Resistance training should be a part of everyone’s routine.
-It strengthens your bones, allows you to do more in your daily life, and helps burn more calories.
+It strengthens your muscles and bones, allows you to do more in your daily life, and helps burn more calories.

 But it also helps you become a better runner.
 Strengthening your core, arms, and legs allows you to generate more power when you run.
 It helps you have better form and decreases your risk of injuries.